awslabs/deequ/src/main/scala/com/amazon/deequ/examples/constraint_suggestion_example.md

 }
 ```

+The first suggestions we get are for the `valuable` column. **Deequ** correctly identified that this column is actually a boolean column 'disguised' as string column and therefore suggests a constraint on the boolean datatype.
+Furthermore, it saw that this column contains some missing values and suggests a constraint that checks that the ratio of missing values should not drop in the future.
 ```
+Constraint suggestion for 'valuable': 'valuable' has type Boolean The corresponding scala code is .hasDataType("valuable", ConstrainableDataTypes.Boolean)

 Constraint suggestion for 'valuable': 'valuable' has less than 62% missing values The corresponding scala code is .hasCompleteness("valuable", _ >= 0.38, Some("It should be above 0.38!"))

-Constraint suggestion for 'valuable': 'valuable' has type Boolean The corresponding scala code is .hasDataType("valuable", ConstrainableDataTypes.Boolean)
 ```

+Next we look at the `count` column. **Deequ** identified that this column is actually a numeric column 'disguised' as string column and therefore suggests a constraint on a fractional datatype (such as float or double).
+Furthermore, it saw that this column contains some missing values and suggests a constraint that checks that the ratio of missing values should not drop in the future.
+Additionally, it suggests that values in this column should always be positive (as it did not see any negative values in the example data), which probably makes a lot of sense for count-like data.
 ```
+Constraint suggestion for 'count': 'count' has type Fractional The corresponding scala code is .hasDataType("count", ConstrainableDataTypes.Fractional)

 Constraint suggestion for 'count': 'count' has less than 47% missing values The corresponding scala code is .hasCompleteness("count", _ >= 0.53, Some("It should be above 0.53!"))

-Constraint suggestion for 'count': 'count' has type Fractional The corresponding scala code is .hasDataType("count", ConstrainableDataTypes.Fractional)

 Constraint suggestion for 'count': 'count' has only positive values The corresponding scala code is .isPositive("count")